nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Access Pod Online using Podtnl](https://github.com/narendranathreddythota/podtnl) A Powerful CLI that makes your pod available to online without exposing a k8 service.
 * [kiosk: Multi-Tenancy Extension For Kubernetes - Secure Cluster Sharing & Self-Service Namespace Provisioning 🌟](https://github.com/kiosk-sh/kiosk?utm_sq=gf3f25b1tk#why-kiosk) Kubernetes is designed as a single-tenant platform, which makes it hard for cluster admins to host multiple tenants in a single cluster. **Kiosk extends Kubernetes for multi-tenancy.
 The core idea is to use Kubernetes namespaces as isolated workspaces.**
 * [asdf-kubectl](https://github.com/Banno/asdf-kubectl) kubectl plugin for [asdf version manager](https://asdf-vm.com/). asdf-vm is a CLI tool that can manage multiple language runtime versions on a per-project basis.
 It is like gvm, nvm, rbenv & pyenv (and more) all in one!
 Simply install your language’s plugin!
+* [KDBG: Small Kubernetes debugging container](https://github.com/nvucinic/kdbg) KDBG (Kubernetes Debuger) is a small docker container based on lastest Alpine Linux image, used for debugging Kubernetes clusters from inside a pod.

 ## Kubernetes Troubleshooting
 * [Kubernetes troubleshooting diagram 🌟](https://github.com/redhatspain/awesome-kubernetes/blob/master/docs/images/kubernetes-troubleshooting.jpg)